 Opening Autumn 2021

 We all deserve a break away in 2021.
 Make it extra special by whisking yourself off to the Gleneagles Townhouse.
-Expecting to welcome guests this autumn, Gleneagles is bringing its countryside flair to life in Edinburgh’s city centre and with all-day dining, two rooftop bars and gym and wellness facilities, it is the perfect list for an urban getaway.
+Expecting to welcome guests this autumn, Gleneagles is bringing its countryside flair to life in Edinburgh’s city centre and with all-day dining, two rooftop bars, a gym and wellness facilities.
+It’s have all the essential ingredients for an urban getaway.

 Discover more of Scotland’s city breaks.